Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Correlations of global observables in an event

 where for any observable $\delta O =O -\langle O \rangle $.
 The prediction of each of the observables in the above equations is optimized separately.
 Only after fixing the parameters of the linear predictor, the cumulants between predicted observables are calculated.
 The linear predictor can be written as

 with $M_i$ being the set of moments of the initial density.
 The moments of the final observables can be written as a linear transformation from the moments in the initial state

-The linear predictor (\ref{eq:lipred}) describes fairly well the correlations and higher cumulants involving $p_T$, $v_2^2$, and $v_3^2$.
+The linear predictor (\ref{eq:lipred}) describes fairly well the correlations and higher cumulants involving $p_T$, $v_2^2$, and $v_3^2$ (Compare blue stars (linear predictor) and red squares (hydrodynamic results) in Figs. \ref{fig:rho2}, \ref{fig:rho3}, \ref{fig:nscp23}, and \ref{fig:sscp23}).
 It demonstrates that the proposed cumulants involving those observables can be understood as a linear hydrodynamic response on the correlations present in the initial state.